Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 What we didn’t like:

-For those shooters who aren’t fans of the .45 and prefer the Austrian wundergun there’s another common choice among concealed carry fans, and that’s the Glock 43.
+For shooters who aren’t keen on the .45 and have a preference for the Austrian ‘wundergun’, the Glock 43 is another popular choice among concealed carry enthusiasts.

 This polymer pistol is small, with its single-stack orientation but it’s still one of the best options for personal protection.